iamvijaydev/vijaydev.com/BACKLOG.md

 ## 1003
   - Create script to parse routes
+  - Create separate stores for routing, html meta, blog, and content

+## 1004
   - Create scripts to generate static site

-## 1004
-  - Create separate stores for routing, html meta, blog, and content
   - The store should be accessible from the React tree
   - The app should be able to initialize with all store values for SSG

 ## 1005
-  - Add proper types
-  - Add support for computed store values
   - Generate html files
   - Generate sitemap.xml
   - Generate RSS feed.xml